ganapap1/FlashCard/README.md

 #flashCard_Shiny_Demo

-This is a Shiny demo app using flashCard package.
+This is a Shiny demo app using flashCard package by Jiena McLellan

 Live Demo on shinyapp.io: https://appforiarteam.shinyapps.io/flashCard_demo/